Does Meditation Increase Dopamine Levels? Exploring The Science Behind It

 Triggers for dopamine release

-Certain activities and behaviors can trigger the release of dopamine in our brains.
+Certain activities and behaviours can trigger the release of dopamine in our brains.
 One common trigger is when we experience something pleasurable or rewarding, like eating delicious food or receiving praise for a job well done.

 Exercise and physical activity also increase dopamine levels, which is why many people feel happier after working out.
 Additionally, engaging in creative pursuits like painting or playing music can stimulate dopamine production.